I investigated how web browsers treat your configures location sharing permissions and policies in private browsing mode.

 Apple wants you to use Safari real bad and send aggressive marketing notifications if you’re using a third-party web browser.

-Make your website appear as a suggested search engine in Microsoft Edge using a OpenSearch auto-discovery.
+How to make your website appear as a suggested search engine in Microsoft Edge using the OpenSearch auto-discovery protocol.

-How Microsoft Edge detects and uses favicons, colors, and other website assets for use on its new tab page.
+How Microsoft Edge (legacy) detects and uses favicons, colors, and other website assets for use on its New Tab Page (NTP.)

-Sleipnir auto-discovers RSS feeds from your most visited websites and curates a personal news feed on its New Tab page.
+Sleipnir auto-discovers news feeds (‘RSS’) from your most visited websites and curates a personal news feed on its New Tab Page (NTP.)